Giulia Valle

-Giulia Valle (26 June 1847 – 18 December 1916) was an Italian Roman Catholic nun and a professed member of the Sisters of Charity of Saint Joan Antida Thouret; she later assumed the religious name of "Nemesia" upon becoming a professed nun.
+Giulia Valle, SCSJA (26 June 1847 – 18 December 1916) was an Italian Catholic nun and a professed member of the Sisters of Charity of Saint Joan Antida Thouret.
+She assumed the religious name of Nemesia.
 Following her profession, she became an educator in Turin and the surrounding areas and was known for her careful attention to people's individual educational needs.

 Valle died of pneumonia in 1916 and was beatified on 25 April 2004.

 Life

 Giulia Valle was born in Aosta on 26 June 1847 to Anselmo Valle and Cristina Dalbar; she was the oldest sibling of Vincenzo however her parents had lost two sons before her birth.
 Valle was baptized hours after her birth in the Church of Saint Orso in the names of Maddalena Teresa Giulia.
 She worked in her parents' milliner shop during her childhood.

 Her mother died when she was four in 1851 and she was sent to live with paternal relatives in Aosta (her grandfather and an unmarried aunt) and then with maternal relations in Donnas.
 Valle prepared for the sacraments at the home of a priest who was a close friend of her relatives.
 She was sent to France at the age of eleven in 1858 where she studied in Besançon with the Sisters of Charity of Saint Joan Antida Thouret where she learnt to master the French language and the piano.
 Valle also studied the texts of Vincent de Paul and Francis de Sales; she finished and left in 1863 to return to her father.
 Her father later remarried and moved to Pont-Saint-Martin and Valle – not welcome in their home due to issues with her father's new wife – went back to her relations.
 However relations with them became strained over time and even led to the estrangement between Valle and her brother.